 We start out in the morning for our first session and will return to the hotel for lunch.
 Our afternoon session will begin as the heat leaves the day and in due course we return for dinner.

 Thursday We leave for the coast after breakfast and a final stroll in the area of the hotel.
 We’ll have a little time in Santander before we board the ship for the 1545 sailing to England.
-Once again, Paul Burley will be on hand during the sailing to offer advice and assistance as we sail throgh the Bay of Biscay to once more look for sea birds and cetaceans.
+Once again, Roger Terrell will be on hand during the sailing to offer advice and assistance as we sail through the Bay of Biscay to once more look for sea birds and cetaceans.

 Friday - Enjoy the cruise homewards on the “Pont Aven” as we cross the Channel to look for birds and cetaceans.
 We’ll arrive at Plymouth on Friday at 1045.

-The cost includes: Travel by executive coach; ferry crossing with cabin; ; coach travel in Spain as detailed; three nights 4* hotel accommodation with buffet breakfast and dinner each day at the hotel with wine; one lunch; excursions with local wildlife Guides; activity with Cetacean Guide as detailed.
+The cost includes: Ferry crossing with cabin; ; coach travel in Spain as detailed; three nights 4* hotel accommodation with buffet breakfast and dinner each day at the hotel with wine; three packed lunches lunch; excursions with local wildlife Guides; activity with Cetacean Guide as detailed.

 Supplements : Single room and cabin - £90